1961: Sam Cooke recorded “Twistin’ the Night Away” at RCA’s studios in Hollywood with musicians from Los Angeles session group the Wrecking Crew.

 Keith Richards, singer, songwriter, guitarist, solo artist, and co-founder of the Rolling Stones, was born in Dartford, Kent, England in 1943.

-Bobby Keys, saxophonist who recorded and performed with the Rolling Stones, Lynyrd Skynyrd, Harry Nilsson, Delaney & Bonnie and Friends, George Harrison, John Lennon, Eric Clapton, Joe Cocker and others, was born in Slaton, TX in 1943.
+Bobby Keys, saxophonist who recorded and performed with the Rolling Stones, Lynyrd Skynyrd, Harry Nilsson, Delaney & Bonnie, George Harrison, John Lennon, Eric Clapton, Joe Cocker, and others, was born in Slaton, TX in 1943.

 Bill Nelson, chief songwriter, vocalist, and guitarist of Be-Bop Deluxe, was born in Wakefield, Yorkshire, England in 1948.